An Asylum Research MFP-3Dtm

 In addition to the combined

-TIRF-AFM we also use several stand-alone optical microscopes, including
+TIRF-AFM we have also used several stand-alone optical microscopes, including

 a TIRF microscope that can run with a 405, 488, 515 or 532 nm excitation diode laser and is